Dasia griffini

 Dasia griffini, commonly known as Griffin's keel-scaled tree skink or Griffin's dasia, is a species of tree skink, a lizard in the family Scincidae.
 The species is endemic to central and northern Palawan and southern Mindoro in the Philippines.

 Etymology

-The specific name, griffini, is in honor of American herpetologist Lawrence Edmonds Griffin (1874-1949).
+The specific name, griffini, is in honor of American herpetologist Lawrence Edmonds Griffin (1874–1949).

+Description

+Griffin's keel-scaled tree skink may attain a snout-to-vent length (SVL) of 11 cm.